ASDA Logo

 • The number of small details decreased.

-The result of this modernization was a simple, laconic, understandable emblem of bright green color.
-It informs, looks good on labels and advertisements, and serves as an excellent sign.
+This modernization resulted in a simple, laconic, and understandable emblem in bright green.
+It informs, looks good on labels and advertisements, and is an excellent sign.

 ASDA Symbol

-The ASDA logo features a geometric sans serif typeface reminiscent of the Futura ExtraBold.
+The ASDA logo features a geometric sans-serif typeface reminiscent of the Futura ExtraBold.
 Designer Paul Renner created the font.
-The color scheme of the identity has almost always been associated with green, except the first four versions: black, brown, and two white.
-At various times, the emblem was also made olive, mint, light, and dark green.
+The identity’s color scheme has almost always been associated with green, except for the first four versions: black, brown, and two white.
+At various times, the emblem was also made in olive, mint, light green, and dark green.
 She is now painted in Lemon Lime # 78BE21.

 FAQ